KaiyaFox/main-site/registration.md

 After the convention has ended (after closing ceremonies have concluded), no badge refunds can be issued.

-If an extraneous situation has occured and an attendee still wishes to be issued a refund outside of these terms, please contact the registration team via email ([registration@fursquared.com](mailto:registration@fursquared.com)). **All refund requests made after the convention and full refund requests made on or after Februrary 10th @ 9 AM CST are considered on a case by case basis, and refunds are not guaranteed to be issued or issued for 100% of the purchase price if the request falls outside of these terms.**
+If an extraneous situation has occurred and an attendee still wishes to be issued a refund outside of these terms, please contact the registration team via email ([registration@fursquared.com](mailto:registration@fursquared.com)). **All refund requests made after the convention and full refund requests made on or after February 10th @ 9 AM CST are considered on a case by case basis, and refunds are not guaranteed to be issued or issued for 100% of the purchase price if the request falls outside of these terms.**

 ## Questions or Concerns?